michael-hamilton/Quartz/docs/documentation.md

 Copy
 ----

-Quartz provides many global styles that are automatically applied without the need for classes.
+Quartz provides many global styles that are automatically applied, without the need for classes.
 Elements used for copy all pickup Quartz's styling without the need for additional classes.

 ###Headings
 Headings elements are styled by default.
 Simply use the standard HTML heading elements `h1`, `h2`, `h3`, `h4`, `h5`, `h6`.